 Whilst ecommerce as a whole boomed last year due to national lockdowns.
 The businesses that are still present today are still here because they adapted to the changing times, which included overcoming this issue.

-2020 presented many challenges for dropshippers, particularly shipping, as most countries at some point or another closed their borders.
+2020 and 2021 presented many challenges for dropshippers, particularly shipping, as most countries at some point or another closed their borders.
 One of the hot topics regarding shipping was ePacket.

 What is ePacket?